 I wrapped him up as best I could, but my arms were so exhausted from pulling my legs up that I could barely lift them and i couldn't move my body because it felt like I was sitting in a puddle of stuff that I shouldn't risk moving about in.
 I just used my hands to feel his whole body and I savoured the weight of him on me.
 I will never, ever, ever forget how that felt.

 As the moments passed, I realised he was yet to cry and I expected the nurse or the midwife to show some concern about it but they didn't.
 They were busy delivering my placenta and checking me for tears.
-I eventually said something about this but at the same time he finally started to make a noise - a big, ear-splitting cry - and of course, as soon as it started I wanted it to stop.
-The nurse gave him another quick rub with a towel, put a hat on his head and gave us another clean blanket to cover him with and I went back to just holding my boy trying to soothe him until he went quiet.
+I eventually said something about this but at the same time he finally started to make a noise which turned into a big, ear-splitting cry, and of course, as soon as it started I wanted it to stop.
+The nurse gave him another quick rub with a towel, put a hat on his head and gave us another clean blanket to cover him with.
+Then I went back to just holding my boy trying to soothe him until he went quiet.
 Minutes must have passed before I realised I'd not yet looked at his face properly, he'd just been scrunched up on my chest.
 So I gently rolled him to the side and looked at him.
-Much to my surprise he opened one eye and then the other, and then closed them again, as if it was all too much for him.
+Much to my surprise he opened one eye, then the other, and then closed them again, as if it was all too much for him.
 I couldn't blame him.

 "He looks like you," I told my partner who nodded as if he'd been thinking the same thing but didn't want to say it.

-"I'm so proud of you," he told me and we kissed.
+"I'm so proud of you," he told me and he kissed me.